damped/rollie/README.md

 ## Installation
+### Dependencys
+`sudo apt-get install sshpass` used to send the password to the digital ocian server

 ### Edit rc.local file to run stuff on boot

 You will want to edit the file with `sudo nano /etc/rc.local` and add the following: